-Pastoral Policies are available on the school's website and on request.
-Year 8 parents receive key Pastoral Policies in August with information pack.
-An overview of Pastoral Policies is sent to all parents at the start of each academic year.
+Pastoral Policies are available to all parents/carers on the school's website and app.
+An overview of Pastoral Policies is sent to all parents/carers at the start of each academic year.

 Monitoring, Evaluation and Review:

 Mr Fitzpatrick, Vice Principal is responsible for monitoring, evaluating and reviewing the implementation of the Inclusion and Diversity Policy.